 Here at Great Milton C of E Primary School we believe our vision of “loving-to-learn” is fulfilled in the maths curriculum we offer, which embraces the National Curriculum aims and ensures our children are mathematically ready for their life journey.
 Our aim is that children:

 At Great Milton C of E Primary School we link our mathematics teaching wherever possible to real-life situations, such as shopping, so that our children quickly see the relevance and the way in which mathematics skills are essential to their daily lives.
 Each fortnight we share and support successes in maths by nominating a child from each class to be the mathematician of the week.
 Children are chosen for a number of reasons which include applying known strategies to solve problems, persevering with a new concept and for simply having a go.

-The children focus on the basic skills as well as having a weekly problem solving lesson where they are able to apply their learning.
+The children focus on the basic skills as well as having a weekly problem-solving lesson where they are able to apply their learning.
 Children also engage in a range of Mental Maths activities and are encouraged to learn their times tables facts at home to support the learning that they do in school.